Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 **Deplying a GitHub Repository**

-1. In your Repository section, select the Repository you wish to deploy.
+1. In your Repository section, select the [GitHub Repository](https://github.com/shalinshah54-lab/RehabPotential.git) you wish to deploy.
 1. In the top horizontal Menu, locate and click the *Settings* link.
 1. Inside the *Setting* page, about almost at the end you'll see GitHub Pages Section.
 1. Under Source , select the None tab and change it to the Main and click *Save*.